 TULSA, Okla. — The oils and greasing company where a massive petroleum fire broke out the morning of Nov.
-19 spoke with 2 News about what happened and what plans might be in the works in the coming days and weeks as it recovers.
+19 talked to 2 News about the fire and their following plans.

 AXEL Christiernsson acquired Royal Manufacturing's Tulsa site off Charles Page Boulevard in 2018.
 It's now AXEL's base of U.S. operations.